pmean/build-website/text/07/BiplotResources.md

 >     J.C.
 Gower and David J. Hand (1995).
 Chapman & Hall/CRC.
 >     ISBN: 0412716305.
 >
-> I don\'t have this book (yet), but a quick glance using the \"Search
+> I don't have this book (yet), but a quick glance using the "Search
-> Inside\" feature of Amazon indicates that there is a wealth of
+> Inside" feature of Amazon indicates that there is a wealth of
 > information about the interrelationships among the various methods.
 >
 > Two other books which discuss biplots in a lesser amount of detail are